Introduction to the tax system

-Tax is a ‘financial charge’ or deduction from something you get or own.
+Tax is a ‘financial charge’ or deduction from something you get or own or an additional cost added to something you buy.
 It is not a penalty or fine for doing something wrong.
 Normally governments collect taxes so that there is a pot of money to spend for the benefit of society as a whole.
 This might be law enforcement, including the police and courts, infrastructure, like roads and pathways, and administration.

 The UK Government also uses tax to fund various public services, including healthcare and welfare benefits.